Contra dance: Events

-After the walk-through, the music begins and the dancers repeat that sequence some number of times before that dance ends, often 10 to 15 minutes, depending on the length of the contra lines.
+After the walk-through, the music begins and the dancers repeat that sequence many times before that dance ends, often 10 to 15 minutes, depending on the length of the contra lines.
 Calls are normally given at least the first few times through, and often for the last.
 At the end of each dance, the dancers thank their partners.
-The contra dance tradition in North America is to change partners for every dance, while in the United Kingdom typically people dance with the same partner the entire evening.
-One who attends an evening of contra dances in North America does not need to bring his or her own partner.
+In North America, the norm at contra dances is to change partners after each dance.
 In the short break between individual dances, the dancers invite each other to dance.
 Booking ahead by asking partner or partners ahead of time for each individual dance is common at some venues, but has been discouraged by some.

 Most contra dances do not have an expected dress code.
 No special outfits are worn, but comfortable and loose-fitting clothing that does not restrict movement is usually recommended.
 Women usually wear skirts or dresses as they are cooler than wearing trousers; some men also dance in kilts or skirts.
 Low heeled, broken-in, soft-soled, non-marking shoes, such as dance shoes, sneakers, or sandals, are recommended and, in some places, required.
 As dancing can be aerobic, dancers are sometimes encouraged to bring a change of clothes.

 As in any social dance, cooperation is vital to contra dancing.
-Since over the course of any single dance, individuals interact with not just their partners but everyone else in the set, contra dancing might be considered a group activity.
+Since over the course of any single dance individuals interact with not just their partners but everyone else in the set, contra dancing might be considered a group activity.
 As will necessarily be the case when beginners are welcomed in by more practiced dancers, mistakes are made; most dancers are willing to help beginners in learning the steps.
 However, because the friendly, social nature of the dances can be misinterpreted or even abused, some groups have created anti-harassment policies.